Which Mineral Resource Is Used To Make Batteries

 Use in Batteries

 Graphite is the most common anode material in lithium-ion batteries.
-That said, it is used because of its ability to store lithium ions during charging and release them during discharging.
+Plus, it is used because of its ability to store lithium ions during charging and release them during discharging.
 The quality of the graphite can significantly affect the battery's performance Easy to understand, harder to ignore.
-But it adds up..
+Simple as that..

 Sustainability